 The 3 Biggest Mistakes Folks Make In a DBA Case

 There are a lot of mistakes that victims can make during a Defense Base Act (DBA) claim—so many that it’s often confusing just keeping even the most basic do&s and don’ts straight.
 If you are feeling overwhelmed and unsure as you pursue an injury claim under the Defense Base Act, don’t panic.
-Avoid these three critical—but common—mistakes, then seek out an experienced DBA attorney as soon as possible:
+Avoid these three critical, but common, mistakes:

 Mistake #1: Giving a Recorded Statement